Lala Kent And Randall Emmett Celebrate His Birthday, Find Out What Kind Of Car He Bought Himself

 Emmett and Kent have been together for over three years and have been engaged since September 1 of last year.

-Although the couple can fill the Escalade up with his two kids, London and Rylee, from his previous marriage to Ambyr Childers for how, they will eventually be able to add one or two more kids to the vehicle.
+Although the couple can fill the Escalade up with his two kids, London and Rylee, from his previous marriage to Ambyr Childers for now, they will eventually be able to add one or two more kids to the vehicle.
 After all, Kent can’t wait to start a family with Emmett and hopes to do so soon after she and Emmett wed.

 During an interview with Hollywood Life in December of last year, Kent opened up about her future wedding with Emmett and said they were planning to tie the knot sometime next year.
 Kent also said that while she hadn’t started planning her wedding yet, she was hoping to get the ball rolling soon on her upcoming nuptials.